CALL FOR PROPOSALS

 134年の歴史のある日系アメリカ人の街、リトルトーキョーの中にある１１のショーウィンドウにアートを展示する屋外美術展を開催します。リトルトーキョーの現在、過去 そして未来と11の世界観を ご覧ください!

-Funded in part by Surdna Foundation.
+Windows of Little Tokyo 2018 was funded in part by Surdna Foundation.
 With support from Brunswig Square and Cafe Demitasse.

 Angelica Villegas & Jen Cienfuegos

 Jaimee Itagaki (through July 15)

 Little Tokyo Branch Library

 This Place is an Altar is a digital collage representing four communities with historic roots in the multi-ethnic, greater Little Tokyo area: Japanese American, African American, Mexican American, and Tongva.
 Each has lived on this land and are connected through complex histories of oppression, settlement, solidarity, and displacement.
 The vision of this project is to portray these communities as interconnected and to promote solidarity in the face of the variety of continued erasures each faces.
 This artwork features cultural symbols and offerings, and is inspired by hokora and yorishiro, which enshrines kami or spirit in a physical object.
 Each symbol in this artwork “calls in” the helpful spirits and ancestors of each community, anchors them, and offers them repast.
 Also integrated into the artwork is a poem and translations into Japanese and Spanish, written while spending time in Little Tokyo.

 Kenji C. Liu is a graphic designer and poet, author of Monsters I Have Been (2019), Map of an Onion (2016), and others.
 A Kundiman fellow and alumnus of VONA/Voices, the Djerassi Resident Artist Program, and the Community of Writers, he lives and eats in the San Gabriel Valley. kenjiliu.com